magnate3/raspberry-pi-os-qemu/README.md

 * virtual memory

-Experimenting with these features is not easy with commodity kernels due to their complexity.
+Experimenting with these features is difficult with commodity kernels due to their complexity.

 ## Goals